-If you raise your chickens for eggs and depend on their production, then seeing a drastic decrease in your egg basket is surely going to make you upset and worried!
+If you raise your chickens for eggs and depend on their production, seeing a drastic decrease in your egg basket is surely going to make you upset and worried!

 If this is something you have gone through, perhaps even on a smaller scale.
 Say from 5 eggs a day to now 1, then you know how I feel.

-Know that regularly producing hens do not simply quit laying eggs for no reason.
+Regularly producing hens do not simply quit laying eggs for no reason.
 There are many reasons why hens quit laying.

-The first reason why hens have a decrease in egg production is because of molt.
+The second reason why hens quit laying is because of molt.
 Molt is a naturally occurring process in chickens that begins when they are about 18 months old.

 Important Practices During Molt